Divisha1106/Hand-gesture-recognition/README.md

 - AR/VR interfaces
 - Smart home control systems

-Divisha Gurjar
+---

+## Author

+**Divisha Gurjar**
 AI & Data Science Student

-Passionate about:
+Interested in:

-Computer Vision
+- Computer Vision
-AI Interfaces
-Human-Centered AI Systems
+- Artificial Intelligence
+- Human Computer Interaction
+- Intelligent Automation Systems

+---

+## Project Vision

+This project was developed to explore touchless human-computer interaction by combining computer vision with real-time gesture recognition.

+The goal is to create more natural, accessible, and efficient ways for humans to interact with digital systems.